rangertaha/messaging-patterns/pubsub/README.rst

 exchange.
 The exchange receives messages from producers and sends them to queues.
 The exchange makes the decision on how to handle the message.
 Its options are to append to a queue, append to many queues, or discard the message.
-The desision is based on the exchange types.
+The decision is based on the exchange types.
 The following commands show the types:

 The rules, known as the exchange types are: